hostingwithdocker/gatewaywithkong/README.md

 Until 3 containers are up.
 Continue the next step.
 6. Wait a moment then down the stack: `docker-compose down` then you done the installation.

-> If you meet any problems, let remove the directory `/postgres` the repeat the step 1
+> If you meet any problems, let remove the directory `/postgres` before start again at step 1

 ## First login to Konga - a Kong GUI